 Disturbed by the Awakening and the migration of larger Dragons, the lesser Cold Drake Thraxus flees from the Mount Gram area.
 It gradually slithers west and stealthily traverses the Weather Hills.
 Thraxus crosses the Brandywine near the Hills of Scary and wriggles into the Shire.
 One evening it comes unexpectedly upon the village of Scary.
 The Wyrm collapses the Inn of the Jolly Ewe then hunts down the fleeing shire-folk.
-Burrowing deep into Smials, more than a score of Hobbits are devoured and the Dragon teases the ‘fat shire maggots’ in what will be known as the ‘Scary Scare’.
+Burrowing deep into smials, more than a score of Hobbits are devoured and the Dragon teases the ‘fat shire maggots’ in what will be known as the ‘Scary Scare’.
 A hue and cry is raised but the Wyrm is gone by sunrise.By the time word reaches Hobbiton, let alone Michel Delving, Thraxus is hidden in the hills.
 Confusion and disbelief reign.
 The next evening it strikes at Brockenborings devouring several more families in their own holes.
-Now panic and reality sets in.
+Now the panic really sets in.
 Much of the East Farthing north of the Water is evacuated.
 The Shire militia is raised, messages are sent (north to Annuminas, East to Bree and south to Sarn Ford) seeking assistance from big folk.

 Pippin, Merry and Sam gear up and lead large units of spear and archer militia converging on the Scary region.
 Pippin quickly races towards Brockenborings leading a large force of Tooks and a contingent from Bywater.
-Two Rangers are welcomed by Major Gamgee as he marches with the steadily accumulating West Farthing muster.
+Two Rangers are welcomed by Mayor Gamgee as he marches with the steadily accumulating West Farthing muster.
 The Brandybuck militia is joined by a small company of Arnorian soldiers from the Brandywine Bridge guardhouse.
 They reach Scary first and scour the devastation of the Earth Wyrm, careful to stay in large groups.

 As more Hobbitry-in-Arms converge on Scary, the Wyrm goes to ground.
 On the evening of fourth day, a company of Greenhill hobbits unexpectedly encounter the Drake well to the south, crossing The Water near Frogmorton.
 The Halflings scatter and the few that escape sound the alarm.
 As the armies in the Scary region are rousted out of bed, Frogmorton is attacked by the rampaging Wyrm.
 The reduced Frogmorton guards attempt a spear hedge but the Drake is too quick and ferocious for the little folk.
 They are driven off at great loss.
 Accounts of the destruction of Frogmorton mention the sadistic laughter of the Drake as it wriggled and burrowed into smials, trapping Hobbits.